jacob5412/Java-Programming/README.md

 </p>

 12. Create Exception class called BookQuantityNotAvailableException and use it in the class called “Store” which is described by its bookId title, author, price and quantityAvailable.
 Include a method called purchase() taking the purchase quantity as a parameter and update the quantityAvailable appropriately.
 Create a package containing the Store and a Exception class.
 Write a java program to test the working of the Store class.
 [Book](https://github.com/jacobjohn2016/Java-Programming/blob/master/extra-assignment/src/Library/Book.java) [Store](https://github.com/jacobjohn2016/Java-Programming/blob/master/extra-assignment/src/Store.java)

+13. You are required to compute the power of a number by implementing a calculator.
+Create a class MyCalculator which consists of a single method `long power(int, int)`.
+This method takes two integers, n and p, as parameters and finds n<sup>p</sup>.
+If either n or p is negative, then the method must throw an exception which says "n and p should not be negative".
+Also, if both n and p are zero, then the method must throw an exception which says " n and p should not be zero " Complete the function power in `class MyCalculator` and return the appropriate result after the power operation or an appropriate exception as detailed above.

+14. Write a Java program to Print alternate numbers using 2 Threads.